Paul Westbury

-Paul Westbury CBE CEng FREng FICE FIStructE is the CEO of the engineering company Buro Happold.
+Paul Westbury is the CEO of the engineering company Buro Happold.

+Career

-Westbury graduated from Jesus College, Cambridge university with a first-class degree in engineering science.
-He then joined BuroHappold Engineering in 1991, and now is a chartered structural engineer.
+Westbury graduated from Jesus College, Cambridge University with a first-class degree in engineering science.
+He then joined BuroHappold Engineering in 1991.
+In 2000, he was made a partner of BuroHappold Engineering and now is a chartered structural engineer.

-He developed a specialisation in sports and entertainment buildings and has led the teams responsible for engineering on a number of award-winning projects.
-Following a number of senior positions within the company, Westbury took on the role of CEO at BuroHappold Engineering in March 2011.
+He developed a specialisation in sports and entertainment buildings and has led the teams responsible for engineering on several award-winning projects.
+Following several senior positions within the company, Westbury took on the role of CEO at Buro Happold Engineering in March 2011.
+He has written and presented several technical papers and lectured at Cambridge, Yale, and the Massachusetts Institute of Technology (MIT).

+Recognitions and awards

 Westbury is a Fellow of the Institution of Civil Engineers, the Royal Academy of Engineering, the Institution of Structural Engineers, and the Royal Society for Arts, Manufacture & Commerce.

-He has written and presented a number of technical papers and has lectured at Cambridge, Yale, and the Massachusetts Institute of Technology (MIT).

 In 2008 he was awarded a Royal Academy of Engineering Silver Medal.
-He was named in The Times "top 100 scientists" list for 2010, and 2 years later in 2012, he was awarded the Gold Medal of the Institution of Structural Engineers, their most prestigious award.
+He was named in The Times' "top 100 scientists" list for 2010, and 2 years later in 2012, he was awarded the Gold Medal of the Institution of Structural Engineers, their most prestigious award.
 Westbury is a judge for the Queen Elizabeth Prize for Engineering, a £1,000,000 biennial prize aimed at promoting the essential contribution of the profession around the globe.

 Westbury was made a CBE in the 2013 New Year Honours.